supertone-inc/juce-react-plugin-example/README.md

 ## Getting Started

-Install dependencies:
+### Installing Dependencies

 ```shell
 yarn install
 ```

-To run the standalone plugin in debug mode:
+### Developing the Plugins

 ```shell
 yarn start
 ```

-To build the standalone plugin for release:
+This will run the React app in the development mode and run the standalone plugin in debug mode:

+### Building the Plugins

 ```shell
 yarn build
 ```

+This will build the React app and the plugin for release.
+The resulting static web files of the React app will be copied into the plugin's internal directory.

 ## Audio Routing